powerfulseal/powerfulseal/docs/2_getting-started.md

 #### Setting up a virtualenv

-Though optional, it is a good practice is to always use [virtualenv](https://virtualenv.pypa.io/en/stable/).
+Though optional, it is a good practice to use a [virtualenv](https://virtualenv.pypa.io/en/stable/).
 You can create and activate one like this:

 ```sh
 python -m virtualenv env